genekaufman/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-Make a couple of lists that will come in handy
+A list of NAs will be useful

 ```r
 na_steps_ndx <- is.na(data_raw$steps)		# index of NAs